emon233/PIVX/doc/tor.md

     ./lynxd -proxy=127.0.0.1:9050

-## 2. Automatically create a PIVX Core onion service
+## 2. Automatically create a LYNX Core onion service

-PIVX Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, PIVX Core automatically creates an onion service to listen on.
+LYNX Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, LYNX Core automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if PIVX Core is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if LYNX Core is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.